JungeWerther/JungeWerther/README.md

 - Pursuing many deep interests leads to a rich outlook on life
 - Talk to people
 - Acknowledge what you want
+- Do you like the **Curry-Howard Correspondence**?
+Maybe we're on the same wave-length.

 ### If this resonates with you, let's connect!
+You can DM me on LinkedIn.